Effective Date: 9-22-21

 - The worker who completes all the payment authorizations for contracted/purchased service will always be located in the county/circuit of the child’s residence or the last residence county of the child if the child is out of state.
 The payment designee will always be the individual with that role in the authorizing county.

-Foster Care Case Management Contractors, Negotiation/Completion of the First Adoption or Legal Guardianship Subsidy Agreement
+Foster Care Case Management Contractors, Negotiation/Completion of the Inital Adoption or Legal Guardianship Subsidy Agreement

 - The adoptive or guardianship service worker (i.e., case manager) is responsible for negotiating with and completing the subsidy forms with the family.
 The child’s case manager shall cooperate by providing information necessary to complete the adoption or legal guardianship subsidy application and agreement.